 Fortunately, soundproofing a room doesn’t have to be an expensive project.

 To begin with, you could invest in some porous, panelled, and resonating absorbers.
 Gearformusic.com and thomann.de are great places to find affordable absorbers.
 All you need do is mount them strategically on your walls.

 Tips & Tricks

 For the floor, get a second-hand carpet/rug or even two, and use them as absorbers.
 In fact, with a carpet, you’re not only using the sound absorption method, you’re also using the mass method.
 The carpets will absorb high frequencies and make your floor denser, which minimises the conduction of soundwaves passing through the floor.

 Bookcases!
 They’re great for adding mass.
 If you have a bookcase, use it to add mass and make the walls of your environment thicker and denser.
 It’ll be harder for sound to pass through.

 Another quick and easy trick is to mount your studio monitors onto stands – here you’re using the decoupling method.
 If you were to leave your studio monitors on your desk, the sound would not only come through the speakers but travel through the desk and into the floor and walls.

 If you’re ambitious enough to decouple your existing walls, all you need do is build a frame the size of the walls you want to decouple.
 The frame will create a big air cavity against the existing wall.
-Next, lay over drywall or plywood to create the second wall – make sure the material you use is heavy and dense for best results.
+Next, lay over drywall or plywood to create the second wall – make sure the material you use is heavy and dense for the best results.
 Add some absorbers or a thick blanket (porous material) to the new wall to finish it off.

 Don’t forget about teamwork.

 Just don’t forget about “teamwork”.
-If you use the four soundproofing methods; absorption, mass, damping and decoupling, in combination with each other, you’ll get some very satisfying results.
+If you use the four soundproofing methods; absorption, mass, damping, and decoupling, in combination with each other, you’ll get some very satisfying results.